AmitaiB/jwplayer-ios-bestPracticeApps/README.md

 For setup instructions see the JWPlayer-VR-Developer-Demo [README](./JWPlayer-VR-Developer-Demo/README.md).

 ## **Feedback**:
 Was this repository helpful?
 How can we improve it?
+How's my driving?
-Please send your feedback to support+sdk@jwplayer.com.
+<p>Please send your feedback to <support+sdk@jwplayer.com>.